 Many factors can impact paying for your nursing degree, such as living expenses, tuition, and fees, including:

-- Whether a student can work while attending graduate school
+- Working while attending graduate school

 After graduation, you may qualify for a loan forgiveness program if you join the military or work in an underserved public health field.